Why Journaling Matters

 A title page with your name and start date makes bujo feel intentional.
 Add a light pencil border if blank pages intimidate you.

-A daily log needs just three elements: the date, a brief mood note (🌤️, 🌧️, or one word), and a few lines about anything noteworthy.
-Think of it as a chat with a trusted friend.
+A daily log needs just three elements: the date, a brief mood note (just one word or an emoji will do!), and a few lines about anything that you think is noteworthy.
+Pretend you’re having a chat with a trusted friend.

 A back-page ‘free space’ removes performance pressure.
 Label it “For scraps, lists, and messy thoughts.”
 When stuck, return here.